AllanBlanchard/tutoriel_wp/english/acsl-logic-definitions-and-code/axiomatic-definitions.md

 that it only performs a swap of values inside the array (and then giving the transition to the next permutation).
 To define this swap notion, we use a particular annotation (at line 16), introduced using the keyword `ghost`.
-Here, the goal is to introduce a label in the code that in fact does not exists from the program point of view, and is only visible from a specification point of view.
+Here, the goal is to introduce a label in the code that in fact does not exist from the program point of view, and is only visible from a specification point of view.
 This is the topic of the next section.